MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 ## Restore deleted users

-To restore deleted users, you need at least the [User Administrator][user-administrator] role.
+To restore deleted users, you need at least the [User Administrator](/entra/identity/role-based-access-control/permissions-reference#user-administrator) role.

 After a user is deleted, their account remains in a suspended state for 30 days, during which it can be fully restored.
 Once this 30-day period ends, the account is permanently deleted, and management of soft-deleted users is no longer possible.

-To restore a soft-deleted user with Microsoft Entra PowerShell, use the [Get-EntraDeletedDirectoryObject][get-entradeleteddirectoryobject] cmdlet to find the deleted user's ID.
+To restore a soft-deleted user with Microsoft Entra PowerShell, use the [Get-EntraDeletedDirectoryObject](/powershell/module/microsoft.graph.entra/get-entradeleteddirectoryobject) cmdlet to find the deleted user's ID.

 ```powershell
 Connect-Entra -Scopes 'User.Read.All'